 Kim Gamel (AP) notes that 2 US service members were wounded.
 The number of US service member deaths announced toay now stands at six.

+In the United States, news from both house of Congress.
 Reuters reports the Senate plan (withdrawal of US troops by March 31st of 2008) did not pass.
 AP reports that the vote was 50 to 48 (50 voting against the measure).

+Meanwhile, in the lower house, a bill passed a committee vote and will now go to the full house.
 Al Jazeera reports that the "Democratic party plan to withdraw US combat troops from Iraq by September 2008 has been approved by a House of Representatives committee.
 The House approriations committe approved a $124.1 bn emergency spending bill, including around $100bn to continue fighting in Iraq and Afghanistan by 36 votes to 28."
 David Espo (AP) notes US Rep Jose Serrano stating: "I want this war to end.
 I don't want to go to any more funerals."
 This led to a rejoinder from US Rep C. W. Bill Young who claimed he wanted troops out more than anyone.
 C.W.
 Bill Young is most infamous for refusing to call out the scandals at Walter Reed Army Medical Center (which he admitted last month he'd seen himself months prior).
 His "support" of anyone is curiously exhibited.
 Espo notes that US Rep Barbara Lee voted against the plan and stated, "I believe the American people sent a mandate to us to bring home our men and women before the end of the year" which Lee (and many others) do not believe the bill honors.

-Michael Gordon and Patrick Healy (New York Times via Common Dreams) report on their sit down with US Senator and 2008 presidential hopeful Hillary Clinton who told them that leaving out Iraq was out of the question -- "It is right in the heart of the oil region."
+In other political news, Michael Gordon and Patrick Healy (New York Times via Common Dreams) report on their sit down with US Senator and 2008 presidential hopeful Hillary Clinton who told them that leaving out Iraq was out of the question -- "It is right in the heart of the oil region."
 Well you go, gas guzzling War Hawk.
 Her sit down position of some US will remain in Iraq if she's elected president is, as the writers note, in contrast to her campaign stop speech where she claims, "If we in Congress don't end this war before January 2009, as president, I will."

+Turning to Iraq, Yes! magazine has the second part of a three part feature.
+It's worth noting for a number of reasons but, chiefly, due to the overly praised Rolling Stone roundtable which was all male and nothing you really couldn't have seen by turning on cable TV.
 In the second part, Lisa Farino and Dal LaMagna discuss their meeting with Iraqi parliamentarians and "ambassadors and leaders from other Middle East cocuntires."
 Also interested in listening, Ali al-Fadhily (IPS) who reports on what Iraqis are saying they want from leaders and, bad news for exiles, "Iraqis have little faith in people who fled and left them to face the situation."
 Yesterday on KPFA's Flashpoints, Robert Knight noted that Ayad Allawi was in Saudi Arabia attempting to drum up support for his challenge to Nouri al-Maliki as prime minister/puppet of the occupation.